 The students will learn to apply theories and strategies to their coursework, which will help them develop the skills of creative thinkers and strategic writers.
-You can choose the pace that suits you and attend this degree both as a full-time student or a part-time student.
+You can choose the pace that suits you and attend this degree as a full-time or part-time student.

 By the end of this course, you’ll learn how to:

 - Use various content creation techniques to build documentation, videos, blogs, etc.

 - Craft content that translates technical information to a non-technical audience.

 - Create aesthetically pleasing content that’s both comprehendible and grabs the audience’s attention.

 - Manage large-scale communication projects in various technical fields, including medical, software design/documentation, web authoring, and more.

 - Present complex information across multimedia channels – from social media platforms to intensive knowledge-based articles.

 - Create web designs with excellent UX and visual components.